 Anne Frank House Amsterdam – The Ultimate Guide

-The famous house in the Prinsengracht, where Anne Frank hid from the Nazis and wrote her world-famous diary, is one of the most interesting sights in Amsterdam.
-Here you will find valuable tips and learn how to avoid the long line in front of the entrance.
+The small house at the Prinsengracht, where Anne Frank hid from the Nazis and wrote her world-famous diary, is one of the most interesting sights in Amsterdam.
+Here you can find valuable tips and learn how to get tickets.

 At the original location, with a lot of personal items, you can comprehend the oppressive fate of the occupants of the Anne Frank House.

-In the next part you will learn how to get to the Anne Frank House.
-In addition, we have briefly summarized the most important information about Anne Frank's touching story.
+In the next part you will learn everything about tickets, opening hours and how to get to the Anne Frank House.
+We have also summarized the most important facts about Anne Frank's touching story.

 How can I get to the Anne Frank House?

 From the centre, the Anne Frank Museum is very easy to reach on foot.
 It takes approximately twenty minutes from the central station.

 Route to the Anne Frank House – Press to activate

 If you’d like to go by bus or tram, “Westermarkt” is the next stop.
 Busses: 170, 172 and 174.
 Tram: 13, 14, 17.
 Show the Anne Frank House on the map.